 Making this crockpot mulled apple cider recipe is as simple as pouring the ingredients in a slow cooker and pressing the start button!
 In just 10 minutes, you'll be finished with all the prep.

 The best part is how it will make your whole house smell like an apple orchard while it's simmering.
 The earthy flavors of cinnamon and cloves paired with orange peel, apple slices and pomegranate just scream holiday!

-Guests love this non-alcoholic apple cider, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you're hosting an adult-only party.
+Guests love this alcohol-free apple cider, but you can always make it a hard cider by adding spirits like rum or whiskey to mix things up if you're hosting an adult-only party.

 See quantities in recipe card.

 - fresh apple cider - preferred over apple juice because it has more pulp

 - cranberry juice - purchase 100 percent cranberry juice